Nutrition is one of the few things you can control when dealing with cancer, so why are so many cancer patients dying from malnutrition?

 Once it’s diagnosed, there are no standard best practices for treating Cancer Cachexia and no FDA Approved Standard Effective Pharmacotherapeutic Options to prevent or treat this syndrome.
 It’s critical to prevent cachexia.

 Talking to an oncology dietitian before treatment is the best way to prevent cachexia.
 Cancer patients should be screened for nutritional issues from the time of diagnosis.
-Patients and caregivers need support to ensure they get proper nutrition and minimize side effects.

 Signs of malnutrition include: